Used Keysight Equipment

 Phase is a measurement of an electrical signal's position along a time scale.
 It's expressed in degrees.
 A complete waveform cycle is said to be 360 degrees of phase.

 Phase differences are the amount of time between two repeating signals.
-For example, if one signal leads another by 30 degrees, one waveform is delayed by half a cycle behind the nother.
+For example, if one signal leads another by 180 degrees, one waveform is delayed by half a cycle.

 The polarity of a signal refers to the voltage difference between two points that make up your device's circuit.
 Using a square wave as an example, if you look at the top and bottom of the waveform, then you will notice that one is positive and the other negative.